Vandals destroy replica World Cup near Brazil base

-The vandals destroyed the replica trophy, which was on display in one of the town’s main thoroughfares, in the early hours of Tuesday.
+The vandals destroyed the replica trophy, which was on display in one of the hours of Tuesdaytown’s main thoroughfares, in the early .

 “Every effort will be taken to find the instigator or instigators of this act of vandalism so this attack does not go unpunished,” the town’s mayor said in a statement.